1. Admitting Diagnosis and Orders

 Hospitals may access this information on the eQHealth Solutions Web site under the Training and Education tab.

 13c) What are eQHealth Solutions’ hours of operation?

-The toll-free certification lines are available Monday through Friday from 7 a.m. to 5 p.m.
 Normal business hours are Monday through Friday from 8 a.m. to 5 p.m. eQHealth is closed for designated Federal and State holidays.
 Holiday schedule is listed on eQHealth’s Web site on the About Us tab.
-Review requests may also be submitted online 24 hours a day, 365 days a year.
+Review requests may be submitted online 24 hours a day, 365 days a year.
 Requests received outside of regular business hours will be processed within one business day of our receipt.
 If hospitals do not have access to computers they may call our toll-free certification line during normal business hours.

 13d) Does eQHealth Solutions accept reviews requests by fax?

-No. eQHealth accepts requests online through our Web-based review system 24 hours a day, 365 days a year, or by calling the toll-free certification line at (800) 418-4033, Monday through Friday from 7 a.m. to 5 p.m., except for designated Federal and State holidays.
+No. eQHealth accepts requests online through our Web-based review system 24 hours a day, 365 days a year.
+Concurrent reviews will also be accepted using the toll-free certification line at (800) 418-4033, Monday through Friday from 8a.m. to 5 p.m., except for designated Federal and State holidays.
 Requests received outside of regular business hours will be processed the following business day.

 14a) What do hospitals do if the physician does not have a HFS provider number?

-If the physician does not have a HFS provider number, they should be made aware that this is required.
-The hospital may call eQHealth Solutions’ toll-free certification line at (800) 418-4033 to submit the admission review request. eQHealth will create a temporary ID for the physician.
-Hospitals may then submit any continued stay reviews either by web or by phone.
+If the physician does not have a HFS physician number, they should be made aware that this is required.
+The hospital must call eQHealth Solutions’ toll-free certification line at (800) 418-4033 to receive a temporary ID for the physician.
+Hospitals may then submit their requests by Web.

 14b) How are physician peer reviewers matched to the case they are reviewing?